jillesvangurp/www.jillesvangurp.com/pages/publications.md

 - Jilles van Gurp, Jan Bosch, [Separation of Concerns: a Case Study](/static/soccasestudy.pdf). technical paper.
 - Mikael Svahnberg, Jilles van Gurp, Jan Bosch, [A Taxonomy of Variability Realization Techniques](/static/Variability_taxonomy.pdf), technical paper, ISSN: 1103-1581, Blekinge Institute of Technology, Sweden, 2002\.
 An evolved version of this article has been published in Software Practice & Experience (see above).
 An earlier version of this paper has been included in my [Ph.
 D. thesis](/static/phdthesis/index.html).
 - Jilles van Gurp, Jan Bosch, [Proceedings of First workshop on software variability management (SVM 2003)](/static/svm2003/index.html)

-## Students / PhD Students

-Over the years I've had the pleasure of supervising/coaching several smart people with their thesis work either officially or unofficially.
-Looking back, all of them went on to have amazing careers of their own and I realize that I learned as much from them as they hopefully did from me.

-- 2000: [Tony Gorschek](http://www.gorschek.com/).
-I vaguely recall this enthusiastic pair of students working on their bachelor thesis in 2000.
-Tony went on to do a M Sc., licentiate and Ph.
-D. after I left Sweden and eventually became a professor in the same department I used to work in.
-- 2001-2003: [Anton Jansen](http://www.antonjansen.com/).
-I worked with Anton while doing my Ph.
-D. at the university of Groningen.
-We wrote a paper together while he was doing his master thesis and I supervised him during his first year as a Ph.
-D. and we did another paper together.
-He received his degree in 2008.
-- 2001-2003: [Eelke Folmer](http://www.eelke.com/).
-Eelke was one of the big guys I shared a room with in Groningen.
-He joined our research group in 2001 and I helped him out with his research work until I left.
-He got his Ph D. in 2005 and now works as a professor in Reno, Nevada doing research on Game design patterns aimed at making games fun and playable for disabled people.
-- 2005: [Ronald Bos](http://www.linkedin.com/in/ronaldbos).
-When I was working for GX, Ronald joined us to do his master thesis on usability in content management systems.
-I supervised him for the six months he was with us and wrote a paper with him and Sjaak Brinkkemper.
-Last I checked, he was working in Barcelona.
-- 2005: [Martijn Claus](http://trese.cs.utwente.nl/assignments/assignments.php?action=showAssignment&a_id=122&s_id=).
-Martijn joined us at GX to do his master thesis on using aspect oriented programming in GX WebManager.
-After finishing, he was offered a job as a sofware engineer at GX.
-This was around the time I left.
-- 2007-2008: [Christian del Rosso](http://www.christiandelrosso.org/).
-My colleague, friend and neighbour in Helsinki will soon graduate with Jan Bosch as his main super visor.
-I helped him out a bit revising his thesis.
-- 2007-2008: Filip Suba.
-Filip worked in my research team as a trainee during the summer of 2007.
-We wrote a paper on an evaluation of sensor actuator networks and after a few months he joined us to work on his master thesis with me as his main supervisor in Nokia.
-He finalized his master thesis in summer of 2008 on prototyping an extension to OpenID around a new security concept we are working on.
-- 2008: [Daniel Wilms](http://www.facebook.com/profile.php?id=750527587).
-Daniel joined Filip in our team a few months after Filip started.
-He finished his master thesis in Nokia on social networks and semantic web (lowercase) and now works for Nokia.